 tity-theft/17120/, as well as step-by-step actions you should take if your identity is stolen: https://wallethub.com/edu/step s-to-take-after-identity-theft /17040/.

 WalletHub is a rising star!
 Since last year they have increased their traffic more than 5 times, which is not easy in the competitive personal finance niche (we at EPF know that 🙂 ).
-This is a result of their hard and consistent work of their huge expert team.
+This results from their hard and consistent work of their huge expert team.
 This puts them among the top personal finance sites online.
-WalletHub is the first-ever website to offer free credit scores and full credit reports that are updated on a daily basis.
+WalletHub is the first-ever website to offer free credit scores and full credit reports that are updated daily.
 They also provide high-quality studies and statistics.
 Founder and CEO: Mr. Odysseas Papadimitriou.
 Ms. Jill Gonzalez, from their team, is responsible for the answer in our roundup.
 She is a Consumer Finance Expert at WalletHub.
 She discusses consumer finance on news and radio.
 If you like this answer, visit: https://wallethub.com, or follow:

 Anyone who’s Social Security number has been compromised should consider freezing their credit reports at all three bureaus.
 That typically prevents a criminal from opening new credit accounts in their names.
 But it’s not always the best solution because credit freezes involve costs and hassle.
 If you apply for credit, you’ll have to get the freeze temporarily lifted.
 Credit freezes typically cost $3 to $10 per bureau to place and remove.
 The fees can get pretty onerous if you regularly open new credit, bank or brokerage accounts, or need to apply for a job, an apartment, cell phone service, utilities or insurance, since all those situations can involve a credit check.